druchefavour/HTML_CSS_JS_Code_Challenge/README.md

 # PART 1 HTML, CSS & JavaScript Code Challenge

-In this challenge, I will be implementing a simple navigation menu using HTML5 and CSS3
+In this challenge, I will be implementing a simple navigation menu using HTML5 and CSS3.
+The git repsitory is located in [here](https://github.com/druchefavour/HTML_CSS_JS_Code_Challenge/tree/master/Vanila_html)

 ## Create a Git Repository
 * Create a new repository called 'HTML_CSS_JS_Code_Challenge'
 * Clone the the repository into my Local Machine
 * Work on the Local Machine;
-* Use git add -A, git commit - m "commit ****" and git push to add, commit and push created files to git.
+* Use git add -A, git commit - m "commit file" and git push to add, commit and push created files to git.

 ## Create HTML file (using HTML5)
 * Create a file called 'index html'